Minnesota property taxes are on the rise. These maps show where and how much | Bemidji Pioneer

-Minnesota’s local property taxes will increase an average of about 5.9% in 2020 if community leaders stick with the course they set in September.
+ST. PAUL — Minnesota’s local property taxes will increase an average of about 5.9% in 2020 if community leaders stick to their plans.

 Voters did modify some of those amounts on Election Day when they decided tax levy requests — primarily for local schools.
 Statewide, 77 of 97 school tax requests for operating funds and capital expenses passed on Nov.
 5.